avanc13/ec523_road_segmentation/README.md

 1) edit train_resunet.py in the EE204-ResUNet folder to use either the model in
 - `model_resunet_ec.py`
 - `model_resunet_jn.py`
-example: model = model_resunet_ec.ResUNet((IMG_SIZE, IMG_SIZE, 3)) **make sure you are using correct model you want to run
+example: model = model_resunet_ec.ResUNet((IMG_SIZE, IMG_SIZE, 3)) **make sure you are using correct model you want to run.
 2) edit train_fix_jn.py n proj_unet_road_segment folder to use either the model in
 - `model_unet.py`
 - `model_unet_5.py`
-example: model = model_unet.UNet((IMG_SIZE, IMG_SIZE, 3)) **make sure model is coming from desired file
+example: model = model_unet.UNet((IMG_SIZE, IMG_SIZE, 3)) **make sure model is coming from desired file.

-If you are intrested, debug code, including more complex model variants and extra visulaization during training is lcoated at: EE8204-ResUNet/testing_archs
+If you are interested, the debugging code, including more complex model variants and extra visulaization during training is located at: EE8204-ResUNet/testing_archs-- there is a separate train script and dataloader located there as well.